Graph Optimization Foundation Model: Tokenizing Graph via A Language-Model Paradigm: Introduction

-Empirically, our pretrained GFM backbone adapts to diverse distance-based graph optimization tasks, including multiple NP-hard families, without any architectural modification.
-Across scales from small synthetic graphs ($N{=}20$) to large real networks ($N{=}893$), GFM achieves competitive solution quality compared to widely used OR methods such as LKH3 and OR-tools, demonstrating GFM's capability for graph optimization.
+Empirically, the pretrained GOFM backbone adapts to diverse distance-based graph optimization tasks, including multiple NP-hard problem families, without any architectural modification.
+Across scales from small synthetic graphs ($N{=}20$) to large real networks ($N{=}1,945$), GOFM achieves competitive solution quality compared to widely used OR solvers such as LKH3~\citep{Helsgaun2017AnEO}, a state-of-the-art tour optimizer, and OR-Tools~\citep{ortools}, Google's optimization toolkit, with inference one to two orders of magnitude faster on city-scale graphs.
+Unlike neural baselines trained on complete-graph distributions, GOFM maintains near-perfect feasibility across all settings.
+A real-world Amazon Last Mile case~\citep{Merchn20222021AL} study shows a 24.5\% distance reduction without task-specific tuning.
+Representation-reuse experiments on community detection and influence maximization confirm that the structural prior generalizes beyond routing.